Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: A Power enhancing modification of

-A key implication of our result in Proposition 3 (ii) is that a test of size $\alpha$ based on ${\cal D}_{n}^{d}(\mu_{0})$ will be strictly preferable in terms of local power to a test of the same size based on ${\cal D}_{n}(\mu_{0})$.
+A key implication of Proposition 3 (ii) is that a test of size $\alpha$ based on ${\cal D}_{n}^{d}(\mu_{0})$ will be strictly preferable in terms of local power to a test of the same size based on ${\cal D}_{n}(\mu_{0})$.
 A more formal comparison using Pitman's asymptotic relative efficiency is also informative as it takes a particularly simple form in the present context.
-Indeed, our local power results in (\ref{eq:eq14}), (\ref{eq:eq18}), (\ref{eq:eq21}) combined with Proposition 3(ii) above directly imply that
+Indeed, our local power results in (\ref{eq:eq14}), (\ref{eq:eq18}), (\ref{eq:eq21}) combined with Proposition 3(ii) above imply that irrespective of any model specific parameters.